Monday, 24 March 2025

 ARCHITECTURE

-This lofty West-facing temple is raised on a 106 ft. long.
-77 ft. wide and 17 ft. high platform.
+This lofty West-facing temple is raised on a 106 ft. long, 77 ft. wide, and 17 ft. high platform.
 The incomplete Sikhara of the Garbhagriha (Sanctum) is supported on four colossal pillars and twelve pilasters rising to 40 ft.
 The sanctum is square on plan and enshrines a polished Siva-linga.
 The door-jambs of the sanctum are carved with figures of the river goddesses Ganga and Yamuna on either side.
 The bracket capitals of four massive pillars are portrayed with figures of Uma-Maheswar, Lakshmi Narayan, Brahma-Savitri, and Sita-Ram.
-Externally the temple is bereft of any ornamentation except of the front façade.
-The balconies on the three facades although do not have any functional use break the monotony of the plain walls.
-Probably these balconies once accommodated deities of the Saiva family which are now scattered around the temple.
+Externally, the temple is bereft of any ornamentation except for the front façade.
+The balconies on the three facades, although they do not have any functional use, break the monotony of the plain walls.
+Probably, these balconies once accommodated deities of the Saiva family, which are now scattered around the temple.

 The Siva temple has a garbhagriha and a jagti (the platform).
 A great-sized lingam enshrined in the garbhagriha.
 Garbhagriha is in the plan, a simple square with an exterior dimension of 19.8 meters approximately.
 Inside, four massive columns, with double capital (total 11.30 meters high), support an incomplete but magnificent corbeled ceiling.

 The walls are approximately 3.30 meters wide and comparatively plain.
-Three bands at regular intervals on the wall and blind ornament pillared balconies on three sides of the garbagriha also relive the monotony of the soaring walls.
+Three bands at regular intervals on the wall and blind ornamented pillared balconies on three sides of the garbagriha also relieve the monotony of the soaring walls.
 The ambulatory path surrounding the garbhagriha is not provided, so it is a nirandhara style of Temple.

 The steps lead to the platform.
 The temple was never completed.
 It is difficult to surmise the features of the complete temple based on the extant portion.
 On the available evidence, it is a temple